 The collection comprises photos depicting the Polish refugees in groups and singles in their daily life.
 Part of the collection also includes the portraits Poles Jala had taken at his atelier.

 The exhibition is expected to open on October 6 in Tehran and October 10 in Isfahan.

-Thousands of Polish people fled to the Soviet Union during World War II, but they fell victim to labour camps in that country.
+Others simply failed to get out after finally being freed from the Soviet gulags.
 A total of 116,000 Polish people, 3,000 of whom were orphans, escaped from the Soviet Union to Iran, starting a new life in Isfahan.